nystudio107/craft-instantanalytics-ga4/docs/docs/using.md

 Please note, that the maximum amount of events you can send in a single request is 25.

-Here's some sample code to give you an idea of how you'd create an event and send it.
+Here’s some sample code to give you an idea of how you’d create an event and send it.

 ```twig
     {% set searchEvent = instantAnalytics.create.SearchEvent %}